The Practice

 You are loved.
 You are loved.
 You are loved.

 * Abwun d'bashmaya — ancient Aramaic.
 Meaning: being connected to heaven and earth and the four directions.
-The first line of the Lord's Prayer in the language Jesus spoke.

 Go deeper